How Much Can You Really Afford To Pay For A House in The Northwest Valley?

-As we mentioned, the existing debt you have (besides the mortgage) will play a large part in how much you can afford to pay for a house in Northwest Valley.
-And this applies especially to credit card debt when budgeting what you can pay for a house.
+This is one of the biggest factors in determining how much you can afford to pay for a house in the Northwest Valley.
+Do you have a car payment, student loan debt, what about credit card debt?
 While lenders do take into account all your debts, they look at only your minimum monthly debt payments.

-In many cases, you’re likely to reach a point at which you will want to or need to make more than the minimum payments.
-For example, a $30,000 credit card debt at 18% on which you pay $500 a month will cost you a total of $78,000 over the course of 13 years.
-You probably wouldn’t make those minimum payments the whole time and wind up paying 2.5+ times more than the original debt.
+At some point you’re likely going to want or need to make more than the minimum payment, unless you like paying 2.5+ times more than the original debt.
+For example, a $25,000 credit card debt at 17% on which you pay $390 a month will cost you a total of $41,000 over the course of 14 years.

-But debt doesn’t tell the whole story about what you can afford to pay for a house in Northwest Valley.
-Most people have plenty of other expense that doesn’t even figure into the mortgage qualification process, but that is still part of your regular monthly expenses nevertheless.
+Debt alone doesn’t tell the whole story about what you can afford to pay for a house in the Northwest Valley.
+There are plenty of other expenses that doesn’t even figure into the mortgage qualification process, but that is still part of your regular monthly expenses.
 Your ability to afford a house depends on more than just those things that show up on your credit report, for example:

 - Car Insurance

 - Eating out

 WWhat the bank considers debt is only part of the equation.
 You need to take all your expenses into account when looking at how much you can really afford to pay for a house in the Northwest Valley, there are some costs to owing that you’ll need to take into consideration.
 Homeowners insurance for instance.
 Property taxes are another expense that can change over time.
 Don’t forget about maintenance and repair costs too.